Connected algebraic groups acting on three-dimensional Mori fibrations: Mori del Pezzo fibrations over P1

-Motivated by Lemma~\ref{Lem:ActiononQQg}, we now study the subgroups of $\PGL_2(L)$ having the property that each element is conjugate to an element of $\PGL_2(\k)$. \begin{lemma} Let $L$ be an extension field of the base-field $\k$ $($this latter being as usual algebraically closed$)$.
-Let $G\subseteq \PGL_2(L)$ be a $\k$-subgroup.
-If every element of $G$ is conjugate to an element of $\PGL_2(\k)$ by an element of $\PGL_2(L)$, then $G$ is conjugate in $\PGL_2(L)$ to either a subgroup of $\PGL_2(\k)$ or to a subgroup of
+Motivated by Lemma~\ref{Lem:ActiononQQg2}, we now study the subgroups of $\PGL_2(L)$ having the property that each element is conjugated to an element of $\PGL_2(\k)$. \begin{lemma} Let $G\subseteq \PGL_2(L)$ be a subgroup.
+If every element of $G$ is conjugated to an element of $\PGL_2(\k)$ by an element of $\PGL_2(L)$, then $G$ is conjugate in $\PGL_2(L)$ to either a subgroup of $\PGL_2(K)$ or to a subgroup of

 \end{lemma} \begin{proof} Observe that the determinant map $\det\colon \GL(2,L)\to L^*$ induces a group homomorphism where $(L^*)^2=\{P^2\mid P\in L^*\}$.
-Since every element of $\k^*$ is a square, we have $\overline{\det}(\PGL_2(\k))=\{1\}$.
+Since every element of $K^*$ is a square, we have $\overline{\det}(\PGL_2(K))=\{1\}$.